helenbeatriz/P3-Battleship/README.md

 ### Credits and Acknowledgements

 - Credit to various inspiration from code found in various posts on Code Institute groups on slack.
-- Daisy my mentor.
+- Thanks to Daisy my mentor.
-- I would like to thank Harry Dhillon that is not my mentor but has always been there helping and supporting me whenver I needed.
+- I would like to thank Harry Dhillon that is not my mentor but has always been there helping and supporting me whenever I needed.